Posts

 Tree reforestation project with tree saplings

 While it is extremely difficult to place an exact number of how many trees the earth loses per year, it is in the order of many millions to some say even a billion trees.
 No one debates the importance of trees and the need to keep planting them.
-The benefits of planting are well documented: climate change mitigation, biodiversity conservation, air quality improvement, soil conservation and water management, and aesthetic and recreation values.
+The benefits of planting trees are well documented: climate change mitigation, biodiversity conservation, air quality improvement, soil conservation and water management, and aesthetic and recreation values.

 In our business of planting memorialcelebration, and pet loss trees in the United States and around the globe, The Gifted Tree gets asked quite often, where is the best place to plant a tree?
 There is no right answer to this question as, unfortunately, so many areas are in desperate need of new trees.
 That is why we offer over 80 locations worldwide for you to select for your tree planting.
 No part of the globe is spared from the need for more trees, although different areas need it for different reasons because tree loss has numerous culprits.